Time Series

 int

-param type:
+param kind:

 'additive' or 'multiplicative'.

-type type:
+type kind:

 str